-In the Built-in Render Pipeline, when using a Surface ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+In the Built-in Render Pipeline, when using a Surface ShaderA program that runs on the GPU.
 More info

 See in Glossary is used.
 Each pass in a shader communicates its lighting type via Pass Tags.

 |Feature name||Built-in Render Pipeline||Universal Render Pipeline (URP)||High Definition Render Pipeline (HDRP)||Custom SRP|

 For a streamlined way of creating Shader objects in URP, see Shader Graph.